 Located south of Atlanta in quite literally the center of the Peach State, Macon is, as the locals will tell you “Where the soul is.”
-Whether that means Otis Redding getting us to “Try a Little Tenderness”, or the famous H&H Café serving up the best soul food you are likely to find anywhere, soul is just where Macon is getting started.
+Whether that means Otis Redding's “Try a Little Tenderness”, or the famous H&H Café serving up the best soul food you are likely to find, soul is just where Macon is getting started.

 Often called a city within a park, Macon is a surrounded by, and crisscrossed with, greenspaces and getaways to outdoor activities from water sports and hiking trails.
 Then again, it’s always been this way: The Ocmulgee National Park has been inhabited by humans for some 17,000 years.
 At the park’s Earth Lodge, check out the original flooring dating back to 1015 AD.

 If you are interested in Macon’s newer neighborhoods, drop in on Hay House.
 Built in the 1850’s by the keeper of the Confederate treasury William Butler Johnston, this 18,000-square foot Italian Renaissance masterpiece was featured in A&E’s American Palaces.
 Hay House is considered to be one of the most advanced antebellum houses in the country for its style and technical innovation.
 Other period attractions include the beautifully restored Cannonball House and Museum, aptly named after being the one house in Macon to get hit during Stoneman’s raid on the town.